dmulholl/mp3cat/readme.md

 This will download, compile, and install the latest version of the application to your `$GOPATH/bin` directory.

-Alternatively, you can download a precompiled binary [here](http://mulholland.xyz/dev/mp3cat/).
+Alternatively, you can download a precompiled binary from the [downloads page](http://mulholland.xyz/dev/mp3cat/).

 ## License